14 Top-Rated Attractions & Things to Do in Toulon

 The Bay of Toulon is considered Europe's most beautiful harbor, but it is also a busy working port.
 In fact, there are multiple ports where fishing boats and yachts are docked, as well as where ferries and cruise ships depart.

-Along the harbor, pleasant waterfront sidewalks are lined with boutiques and restaurants featuring outdoor terraces.
-Visitors will enjoy a leisurely quayside stroll to soak up the scenery.
+Along the scenic waterfront, palm-fringed sidewalks are lined with boutiques and the terraces of bustling brasseries.
+Take a leisurely quayside stroll to soak up the scenery.

-Toulon is an important military base and a main hub of the French navy fleet in the Mediterranean.
+Toulon is the main hub of the French navy fleet in the Mediterranean.
 One of the ports at the harbor is the historic Arsenal de Toulon (naval base), which dates back to 1738 during the reign of Henri IV.
 The naval base includes shipbuilding yards and military port docks.

 3. Mont Faron